anupamaaas/anupamaaas/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Image Segmentation for Healthcare Datasets
+-🔭I’m currently working on Image Segmentation for Healthcare Datasets
 - 🌱 I’m interested in understanding memory and learning of the human brain through AI
 - 💬 Feel free to reach out to me about projects we could talk about/collaborate on !!
 - 📫 Drop me an [email](anupamaaa7@gmail.com).